olegknyazev/GameTablesDocs/reference/inspector.md

 : Specifies how to interpret column and row headers.
 The default mode is *Object Per Row* in which case row headers are considered Prefab names (with optional property prefixes) and column headers are considered as property names.
 The *Property Per Row* mode "flips" the table.
 More on row and columns headers see in [Headers Format]({{ site.baseurl }}{% link reference/headers_format/index.md %}).

-Layout
+<a id="layout"></a> Layout

-: Specifies whether Game Tables should interpret the whole document as a single table or a collection of multiple isolated tables.
+: Specifies whether Game Tables should interpret the whole sheet as a single table or a collection of multiple isolated tables.
 Each table has separate row and column headers.
-So, by using *Islands* mode you may define properties for objects of various types in a single table.
-The *Single Table* mode supposes that the whole table has a single heading row and heading column.
+By using *Islands* mode you can define properties for objects of different types in a single sheet.
+The *Single Table* mode supposes that the whole sheet has a single heading row and a single heading column.

   For multisheet documents (e.g. Google Sheets documents) this property is applied to each sheet.
 That is, you may have several sheets in a document and each of these sheets may contain several tables.

-  To make part of a table an island, separate it from the surroundings by a border of empty cells.
+  To make part of a sheet an island, separate it from the surroundings by a border of empty cells.

+  The default value is *Islands*.

 <a id="search-path"></a> Search Path